prichey/trump-dumper/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+Drag TrumpTrumper.crx into the page that appears.